dentarg/auth0-blog/_posts/2017-03-07-managing-state-in-angular-with-ngrx-store.markdown

 Add `Output` and `EventEmitter` to the `@angular/core` imports.

 Our tag shape selector will use radio buttons, so we'll need a property to store the shape `ngModel`.
-The shape name options are strings, so we'll set the `tagShape` to have a type of `string`.
+The shape name options are strings, so we'll set `tagShape`'s type annotation to `string`.

 Next we need an [`@Output()` decorator](https://angular.io/docs/ts/latest/guide/template-syntax.html#!#inputs-outputs) to [emit an event](https://angular.io/docs/ts/latest/api/core/index/EventEmitter-class.html) when the user selects a shape.
 This will send the information to the parent `CreateComponent`.
 The `selectShape(shape)` method will _emit_ the event with shape information.
-The parent can then _handle_ this event with the `selectShapeHandler()` method we created in `CreateComponent`.
+The parent can then _handle_ this event with the `selectShapeHandler()` method we created earlier in `CreateComponent`.
 We'll hook this up to the parent shortly.

 ### Tag Shape Component Template

 Before that, we'll add the necessary template markup for our `TagShapeComponent`.
-Open the `tag-shape.component.html` file:
+Modify the `tag-shape.component.html` file as shown:

 {% highlight html %}
 <!-- src/app/pages/create/tag-shape/tag-shape.component.html -->